soundwanders/budget/readme.md

 - Regular expressions are used to check all user inputs for correct values.
 The submit functions use boolean checks to run the values against the regular expression requirements.
 - All income submissions must contain only numbers and the expense item names must contain only texts.
     - Spaces are allowed in the expense name field for instances such as "Dunkin Donuts"
 - The budget is calculated by subtracting the expense total costs from the monthly income.
-Called substring(1) of the user's monthly income to eliminate the dollar sign at the beginning of the string ($5000 / month).
-    - After removing the dollar sign, the string can successfully be parsed as an integer without encountering error, because the dollar sign is not an integer and cannot be parsed.
 - User is able to save data in their browser using local storage.
 JSON used to stringify and parse the budget data.
+- There are no servers or databases involved in this project because Github Pages only supports static content.
+It is all run through Localhost using Javascript's localStorage to sava data in the browser.
+- **Obstacle**:
+    - Unable to parse the income as an integer because of the dollar sign in the beginning, leading to NaN error.
+- **Solution**:
+    - Called substring(1) of the user's monthly income to eliminate the dollar sign at the beginning of the string ($5000 / month).
+    - After removing the dollar sign, the string can successfully be parsed as an integer without returning NaN.
+- **Obstacle:**
-- List elements, when being loaded from local storage, were parsed as either plain-text strings or strings that displayed the HTML tags and did not maintain CSS style.
+    - List elements, when being loaded from local storage using JSON, were being parsed as plain-text strings that did not maintain CSS style because it was not processed as a DOM list item (li) object.
+- **Solution:**
-    - To solve the problem, I created a list item variable that is an empty 'li', this variable is separate from the user's local storage data that is being parsed when Loading.
-I then assigned the loaded string's class as 'li' so it is stylized like the other 'li' class items.
+    - I created an unassigned list item variable that is a placeholder DOM li object.
+This variable is separate from the stored JSON data that was causing the problem.
+    - Assigned the empty list item's class to match the list item styling so that it was recognized as a list item and styled correctly.
-    - By recycling the inner HTML of the saved list items into a new list item with proper class, the list items could be recognized as a list item with class 'li' within the CSS stylesheet and then formatted the same as all of the other list items.
+    - Appended the inner HTML of the saved list items (plain-text, not styled) into the new list item variables with class 'li', completing the process of re-creating the list item so that it is able to be recognized as DOM list item rather than loaded as a style-less string.
-- There are no servers or databases involved in this project.
-It is all run through Localhost and the content is static because it is hosted by Github Pages

 <a href = "https://soundwanders.github.io/budget/"></a>